A humorous travel anecdote that inspired a social conversation affecting women world-wide.

 As I entered the graffitied walls of a salon, keyword being graffitied, I was welcomed into space that reminded me of the scene in legally blond.
-You know, the one where the board review for Harvard Law School suggests that Elle Woods (Reese Witherspoon) “just woke up one day and decided to go to law school”.
+The one where the board review for Harvard Law School suggests that Elle Woods (Reese Witherspoon) “just woke up one day and decided to go to law school”.
 Now replace “go to law school” with, “start a beauty salon”.

-However, the lady was a darling and I couldn’t bear to turn my heels in the other direction and stomp out with some half-assed excuse blurted out in my less-than-perfect Spanish tongue.
+However, the lady was a darling and I couldn’t bear to turn my heels in the other direction and stomp out with some half-assed excuse in my less-than-perfect Spanish tongue.

 But, thank my lucky socks, the darling lady commanded them out the door.

 You boys shall not be seeing my vagina today, no sir.